-2014 Global Aerospace and Defense Industry outlook
+2014 Global Aerospace and Defence Industry outlook

-The Deloitte Touche Tohmatsu Limited Global Manufacturing Industry group has released this year’s Global Aerospace and Defense Industry outlook, which shows that revenue growth in the 5 percent range is expected for the overall industry in 2014.
+The Deloitte Touche Tohmatsu Limited Global Manufacturing Industry group has released this year’s Global Aerospace and Defence Industry outlook, which shows that revenue growth in the 5 percent range is expected for the overall industry in 2014.

 The commercial aerospace sector is expected to continue its significant revenue and earnings growth, with record setting production both at the platform level, as well as in the supplier base.
-On the other hand, continued declines in revenue and earnings are expected for the global defense sector.
+On the other hand, continued declines in revenue and earnings are expected for the global defence sector.

-- Global defense spending is declining, resulting mainly from reduced armed conflict in Iraq and Afghanistan and affordability concerns in many traditional militarily active governments.
+- Global defence spending is declining, resulting mainly from reduced armed conflict in Iraq and Afghanistan and affordability concerns in many traditional militarily active governments.
 However, defense spending is increasing in several areas of the globe, especially in the Middle East, India, China, Russia, South Korea, Brazil, and Japan

 - 2014 will likely bring high single to double-digit levels of growth in the commercial aerospace sub-sector.